edhemaga/ivs-freight/README.md

 On the components side, involved mostly with chart and comments components.

-### No licence, you are ENCOURAGED to reproduce and distribute code without any contraints.
+### No licence, reproduce or distribute code without any contraints.

-Ivan je kloc